 Peace or Piece?

-Peace is a noun that means freedom from disturbance or a period in which there is no war or aggression.
+- "Peace" means "freedom from disturbance" or "a period in which there is no war or aggression."

 - We make war so that we may live in peace.